Gino Fano: Mathematical work

 Fano was an early writer in the area of finite projective spaces.
 In his article on proving the independence of his set of axioms for projective n-space, among other things, he considered the consequences of having a fourth harmonic point be equal to its conjugate.
 This leads to a configuration of seven points and seven lines contained in a finite three-dimensional space with 15 points, 35 lines and 15 planes, in which each line contained only three points.

 All the planes in this space consist of seven points and seven lines and are now known as Fano planes:

 Fano went on to describe finite projective spaces of arbitrary dimension and prime orders.

 In 1907 Gino Fano contributed two articles to Part III of Klein's encyclopedia.
 The first (SS.
 221–88) was a comparison of analytic geometry and synthetic geometry through their historic development in the 19th century.
 The second (SS.
 282–388) was on continuous groups in geometry and group theory as a unifying principle in geometry.

+World War II

+Fano lost his university position in Italy in November 1938 due to the Racial Laws promulgated by Mussolini's government.
+He moved to Lausanne in Switzerland and remained there until 1945; though he gave some lectures during this period, he did not hold a formal university position in Switzerland.